Frequently Asked Questions

 Successful completion of the Freestyle coursework in one school year will get all students 10 credits each of the 3 classes taken at Freestyle for a total of 30 credits.
 For completion of 6 classes in two years at Freestyle, students will receive a total of 60 credits - 20 English credits and 40 elective credits.

-Students can also opt to earn 10 units of college credits for projects completed at Freestyle with our Freestyle/Foothill Program.
+Students can also opt to earn 10 college units = 20 MVLA Credits for projects completed at Freestyle with our Freestyle - Foothill College Program.

 14. Do Freestyle classes count for admissions to the UC and CSU systems?

 English at Freestyle is a college prep, UC, and CSU approved "b" course.